kernelorg-mirror/docs_docsko_korg/source/gitolite/2fa.rst

 -------------

-Once 2-factor authentication is enabled for a git repository, any write operation from an IP address that hasn't been 2-factor validated will be rejected with a message like the following::
+Once 2-factor authentication is enabled for a git repository, any write operation from ssh session that hasn't been 2-factor validated will be rejected with a message like the following::

     remote: User not enrolled with 2-factor authentication.